maitag/peote-view-origin/README.md

 ####Todo

-- image alignment inside texture-slot
 - render to texture
+- more defaults to display simple image only
 - more simple samples, usability and platform tests, api improvement, optimization
 - tile animation on gpu
 - more demos ;)
-- documentation